If you have ever tried pitching angel investors, you know the process is a pain.

 The CEO showed slide after slide of data and information that none of us could digest.

 At the end of the pitch, there was not one person interested in learning more about this business or working with the entrepreneur.

-When we advised the CEO on his pitch and how to improve it we told him to simplify it and create a story that investors could follow.
-He explained that he couldn’t because he had to answer “prophylactically” the questions that would come up.
+We tried to give the CEO advice on his pitch and explain how to improve it; he wouldn’t listen.
+He explained that it was impossible to tell a clear story because he had to “prophylactically” answer the questions that would come up.

 This is true even though investors may tell you they want every answer.

 And if you were to answer all of the questions, they wouldn’t ask any more questions, and you wouldn’t have the conversation you want to have after the pitch!

 3. Know the role of the pitch and focus on getting it to its job.

 You will not get investment as a result of your pitch.
 I have never seen that happen.